These are the best cloud storage services for business or personal use

-Best Cloud Storage Service Android Central 2020
+Best cloud storage service Android Central 2021

 Choosing the best cloud storage service isn't a simple decision.
 Are you backing up a specific batch of files or your entire computer?
 Do you need to share your files with others for work, or would you prefer total encryption?
 Your choice will depend greatly on your budget, whether you need gigabytes or terabytes of storage and your favorite productivity apps.
 If you're looking for the best option for general use, particularly but not exclusively for Android users, choose Google Drive for its free storage and popular productivity apps.

-- Best Overall: Google Drive
+- Best overall: Google Drive

-- Best for Office Users and Working from Home: Microsoft OneDrive
+- Best for office users and working from home: Microsoft OneDrive

-- Best for Data Privacy and Total Machine Backups: IDrive
+- Best for data privacy and total machine backups: IDrive

-- Best for Lifetime Cloud Storage: pCloud
+- Best for lifetime cloud storage: pCloud

-- Best for File Recovery and Zoom Calls: Dropbox
+- Best for file recovery and zoom calls: Dropbox

-Best Overall: Google Drive
+Best overall: Google Drive

-Google Drive may have particular perks for Android power users, but we believe it's the best cloud storage solution for anyone regardless of which device you use.
+Google Drive may have particular perks for Android power users, but we believe it's the best cloud storage solution for anyone, regardless of which device you use.
 The most obvious perk is its 15GB of free storage, while most competitors offer 10GB or 5GB free.
 If that isn't enough, you can pay $20/year for 100GB, $30/year for 200GB, or $100/year for 2TB.
 The 100GB price is a few dollars cheaper than OneDrive's, while the 2TB annual price slightly undercuts Dropbox's.
-So while Google Drive just wins the pricing battle against its main competitors, the differences are small enough that you should judge them solely on their features.
+So while Google Drive — or Google One — as the premium version of Drive is now called — wins the pricing battle against its main competitors, the differences are small enough that you should judge them solely on their features.

-Google seamlessly links up to Google Drive with its Google Workspace apps, so you can easily attach your Docs and Sheets to your Gmail drafts, or share them quickly in a Google Meet work call.
+Google seamlessly links up to Google Drive with its Google Workspace apps, so you can easily attach your Docs and Sheets to your Gmail drafts or share them quickly in a Google Meet work call.
 Even if you don't primarily use Google apps, you can use the Google Drive desktop app and its Backup and Sync function to store changes automatically to any file type on your PC, Mac or Chromebook.
-Simply select the folders you want backed up and Google will resave them to the Cloud after every change; simultaneously, Backup & Sync creates a "My Drive" folder on your desktop that lets you view your Google Cloud files on your desktop.
+Simply select the folders you want to be backed up, and Google will resave them to the Cloud after every change; simultaneously, Backup & Sync creates a "My Drive" folder on your desktop that lets you view your Google Cloud files on your desktop.

-We truly could go on and on about Google Drive's features.
-You can view your documents while offline, and on any mobile device.
+We honestly could go on and on about Google Drive's features.
+You can view your documents while offline and on any mobile device.
 Now that Google Photos will no longer have unlimited storage in mid-2021, you'll need Google Drive storage to keep your years of photos saved.
 You can convert any paid storage plan into a shared family plan, while OneDrive and Dropbox make you pay for their most expensive plans to unlock multiple accounts.
 Any paid plan gets you Google One member pricing at certain hotels, while the 2TB plan unlocks 10% off at the Google Store and a free VPN for any Android phone.
+Depending on the region, you even get benefits like Google Play credits.

 What is Google Drive missing compared to its main competitors?
 You won't find a lifetime payment option, for starters.
 Syncing can be slow since Google Drive completely redownloads and reuploads a file after just a single change, whereas services like Dropbox use block-syncing and simply edit the saved file instead of replacing it, saving time.
-Drive also doesn't directly integrate with Zoom, which many people prefer over Hangouts for both business and personal calls.
-It does have direct integrations with Slack, Adobe, and other popular apps, however.
+Drive also doesn't directly integrate with Zoom, but that's okay because many people prefer Google Meet for business and personal calls.
+However, it does have direct integrations with Slack, Adobe, and other popular apps.

 Pros: